mediaexplorer74/AndroidBridge/README.md

+# AndroidBridge

-# BRIDGE: Android bridge for UWP applications
+Android bridge for UWP applications.
+This project is fork of WallyCZ's AndroidBridge.

+My attempt to re-create Project Astoria, or some bridge between A and W worlds.

 ## About
-The main goal is run Android Runtime as an UWP app.
+The main goal is run Android Runtime as an UWP app (via Android 7.1 emulation).

 ## Project status
 - phase 1 Intro/RnD +- 7 /100